-(U) (S/NF) In the event that FBI recognizes section 702-acquired information in a record stored in a system subject to the requirements of this section and such information meets the retention requirement(s) in these procedures and is not otherwise subject to purge, FBI may retain such record.
+stored in a system subject to the requirements of this section and such information meets the retention requirement(s) in these procedures and is not otherwise subject to purge, FBI may retain such record.
 If FBI determines that the record does not otherwise meet the criteria for indefinite retention or the record is subject to purge, it will delete the record unless it is necessary to retain for the purposes served by this system.
 In the event FBI retains a record that contains section 702-acquired information that does not meet the applicable retention standard in these procedures or is otherwise subject to purge, the government shall report such retention in its next quarterly report concerning compliance matters under section 702 and include the reason retention of the information in that system is necessary for the purposes served by the system.
-Once FBI determines that it is no longer necessary to retain the raw section 702-acquired information shall be destroyed if subject to purge or to the extent required by the applicable provisions of these procedures.
+Once FBI determines that it is no longer necessary to retain the raw section 702-acquired information for such purposes, the information shall be destroyed if subject to purge or to the extent required by the applicable provisions of these procedures.